-What Is a Gerber File in the PCB Fabrication Process?
+What Is A Gerber File and How Are They Used in the PCB Fabrication Process?

-The Gerber File: The First Step of the PCB Fabrication Process
+Gerber Files: The First Step in the PCB Fabrication Process

-When you design a printed circuit board on a CAD system, you will see the metal of the board represented by different styles of lines and shapes.
-Somehow those graphical images need to be reformatted into data that the PCB manufacturing company can use to create the board.
-This critical job in the PCB fabrication process is done by the Gerber file.
+When you design a printed circuit board on a CAD system, you will see all the different materials and elements on the board represented with different styles of lines and shapes.
+Somehow, those graphical images need to be reformatted into data that the PCB manufacturing company can use to create the a bare circuit board.
+This front-end task in the PCB fabrication process is done with Gerber files.